The Aeolian island Salina north of Sicily is a volcanic island where you can hike the extinct volcanoes and scuba dive in the Tyrrhenian Sea.

 It was October when we flew to Palermo and landed in the evening where it was a nice 22 degrees.
-It was a Saturday night and Palermo was buzzing, with a lot of party people, scooters and cars in the streets, and all the restaurants filed up.
+It was a Saturday night and Palermo was buzzing, with a lot of party people, scooters and cars queuing in the streets, and all the restaurants filed up.
 It was about 10 pm when we found a pizza restaurant, we could get a table at.
-The place was busy with locals and their kids.
-After some waiting time, we got a table outside and had tasty pizzas, while our baby Sixten fell asleep in the stroller -perfect!
+The place was busy with locals.
+After some waiting time, we got a table outside and had tasty pizzas and local beer, while our baby fell asleep in the stroller -perfect!

 A trip to the Aeolian island Salina in the Archipelago